Shoichi Sakata: Influences

-The U(3) symmetry found first in the Sakata model gave a guiding principle to construct the quark model of Gell-Mann and Zweig.
-The two-meson theory of Sakata and Inoue became well-recognized in the world around 1950.
+The U(3) symmetry found first in the Sakata model gave a guiding principle for constructing the quark model of Gell-Mann and Zweig.
+Around 1950, the two-meson theory of Sakata and Inoue became well-recognized worldwide.

-The 2008 physics Nobel laureates Yoichiro Nambu, Toshihide Maskawa and Makoto Kobayashi, who received their awards for work on symmetry breaking, all came under his tutelage and influence.
+The 2008 physics Nobel laureates Yoichiro Nambu, Toshihide Maskawa, and Makoto Kobayashi, who received their awards for work on symmetry breaking, all came under his tutelage and influence.
 The baryonic mixing in the weak current in the Nagoya Model was the inspiration for the later Cabibbo–Kobayashi–Maskawa matrix of 1973, which specifies the mismatch of quantum states of quarks, when they propagate freely and when they take part in weak interactions.
-Physicists however, generally attribute the introduction of a third generation of quarks (the "top" and "bottom" quarks) into the Standard Model of the elementary particles to that 1973 paper by Kobayashi and Maskawa.
+Physicists, however, generally attribute the introduction of a third generation of quarks (the "top" and "bottom" quarks) into the Standard Model of the elementary particles to that 1973 paper by Kobayashi and Maskawa.

-The neutrino oscillation phenomena, as predicted by Maki, Nakagawa and Sakata, has been experimentally confirmed (2015 Nobel prize in physics).
+As predicted by Maki, Nakagawa, and Sakata, the neutrino oscillation phenomena have been experimentally confirmed (2015 Nobel prize in physics).

 Kent Staley (2004) describes the historical background to their paper, emphasizing the largely forgotten role of theorists at Nagoya University and the "Nagoya model" they developed.
-Several of the authors of the Nagoya model embraced the philosophy of dialectical materialism, and he discusses the role that such metaphysical commitments play in physical theorizing.
-Both theoretical and experimental developments that generated great interest in Japan, and ultimately stimulated Kobayashi and Maskawa's 1973 work, went almost entirely unnoticed in the U.S. The episode exemplifies both the importance of untestable "themata" in developing new theories, and the difficulties that may arise, when two parts of a research community work in relative isolation from one another.
+Several of the Nagoya model authors embraced the philosophy of dialectical materialism, and they discuss the role that such metaphysical commitments play in physical theorizing.
+Both theoretical and experimental developments that generated great interest in Japan, and ultimately stimulated Kobayashi and Maskawa's 1973 work, went almost entirely unnoticed in the U.S. The episode exemplifies the importance of untestable "themata" in developing new theories and the difficulties that may arise when two parts of a research community work in relative isolation from one another.

-Missed out on Nobel Prize
+Missed out on the Nobel Prize

 Shoichi Sakata's "Sakata model" inspired Murray Gell-Mann and George Zweig's quark model, but the 1969 prize was only awarded to Murray Gell-Mann.
-Afterward, Ivar Waller, the member of Nobel Committee for Physics was sorry that Sakata had not received a prize.
+Afterward, Ivar Waller, a member of the Nobel Committee for Physics, was sorry that Sakata had not received a prize.

 In September 1970, Hideki Yukawa politely wrote to Waller informing him that Sakata had been ill when the nomination was written; since then, his condition had worsened significantly.
 Three weeks later, Sakata died.
 Yukawa informed Waller that a prize to Sakata would have brought him much honor and encouragement.
-He, then, in the name of leading Japanese particle physicists, asked to know what the Nobel committee thought of Sakata's merits, for that would perhaps bring them consolation.
+In the name of leading Japanese particle physicists, he asked what the Nobel committee thought of Sakata's merits, for that would perhaps bring them consolation.